AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 -  Services

 You can have up to **two** active Integration environments.
-You create an Integration environment by creating a branch from the Staging branch.
+You create an Integration environment by creating a branch from the `staging` branch.
 When you create an Integration environment, the environment name matches the branch name.
 An integration environment includes a web server and a database.
 It does not include all services, for example Fastly CDN and New Relic are not available.

 You can have an unlimited number of inactive branches for code storage.
 To access, view, and test an inactive branch, you must activate it.